Q: How much does it cost to register with SDA?

 Q: I am moving to another province, how do I register with that province’s dietetic regulatory body?

 A: The contact information for the other Canadian dietetic regulatory bodies can be found on the Links section of SDA website.
-Contact the regulatory body in the province to which you are moving for hte most up to date information on their registration process.
+Contact the regulatory body in the province to which you are moving for the most up to date information on their registration process (eg. criminal record check, mandatory liability insurance).
 It is important to apply for licensure with the other regulatory body prior to resigning from SDA.
 If you have any questions or concerns when applying with another regulatory body, please contact the SDA Registrar.